retroryan/real_estate_ai_search/real_estate_embed/README.md

 ## Brief Overview

-The Real Estate Embedding Pipeline is a sophisticated generative AI system that demonstrates advanced embedding generation, storage, and retrieval techniques for real estate data.
-Built on **LlamaIndex**, the leading framework for LLM applications, this module showcases how to leverage multiple state-of-the-art embedding models to transform property and neighborhood descriptions into high-dimensional vector representations suitable for semantic search and RAG (Retrieval-Augmented Generation) applications.
+The Real Estate Embedding Pipeline is a generative AI system that demonstrates advanced embedding generation, storage, and retrieval techniques for real estate data.
+Built on **LlamaIndex**, this module showcases how to leverage multiple state-of-the-art embedding models to transform property and neighborhood descriptions into high-dimensional vector representations suitable for semantic search and RAG (Retrieval-Augmented Generation) applications.

 ### 🤖 Generative AI Technologies